BibhaCoder/Problem-Solving-Using-Test-Driven-Development/README.md

 # Problem-Solving-Using-Test-Driven-Development

-This project consists of various computing problem solvings using test driven development using C programming language
+This project consists of various computing problems solving using test driven development using The C programming language.